 Pobόg-Jaworowski, J. W, History of the Polish Settlers in New Zealand, ed.
 Warsaw; Chz “Ars Polonia.”
 1990, p 22 & 196.

 Archives New Zealand, Passenger Lists, 1839-1973, FamilySearch.

 Archives New Zealand Te Rua Mahara O Te Kawanatanga; Land Records.

 Catholic Diocese of Dunedin, St Mary’s Church, Milton; Baptism Register.

-Hoffman Darcy, Dunedin, Hoffman – A brief history for the second family reunion, Gore (1991), also supplied family information photos, documents.
+Hoffman Darcy, Dunedin, Hoffman – A brief family history for second reunion, Gore (1991), supplied history, photos & documents.